Rambler American: Iran

 From 1967 through 1974, the 1966 version of the AMC Rambler American was assembled by the Sherkate Sahami Jeep company in Iran.
 The American was offered in two trim levels as Aria (sometimes spelled "Arya") and Shahin.
 Aria means "Aryan", and Shahin "Falcon".
 The Aria was a more luxurious version that came with a three-speed automatic, as well as manual transmission, while the Shahin was the base model with a manual transmission.
-The engine used was AMC's 195.6 cuin inline-six producing 128 hp.
+The engine used was AMC's 195.6 cuin I6 producing 128 hp.
 The cars were available with factory air conditioning, a unique feature for the Iranian market during that time.

 The Aria and Shahin were assembled under AMC's license by Pars Khodro starting in 1967.
 The factory in Tehran was dedicated by the last Shah of Iran.
 Five-year projections called for the Pars Khodro plant to build 75,000 Rambler Americans.
 The target was the upper and middle classes that had grown prosperous under the Shah.
 The Arya and Shahin versions of the Rambler American, as well as the Jeep Aho (Grand Wagoneer), "were among the best domestically produced vehicles."

 Production continued by the Iran Jeep Company in a Tehran factory.
 Iran Jeep (Sherkate Sahami) had been cooperating with General Motors for over 15 years and in June 1972 purchased enough shares to change the name to General Motors Iran.
 Production of Rambler Americans ended in early 1974, but assembly of some Opel Rekord, Chevrolet Nova and Pickup, Buick Skylark, and Cadillac Seville models from 1974 until 1987.
 Much later, Aria and Shahin nameplates use on Saipa Aria crossover and Saipa Shahin sedan.